-Roaming can be expensive, especially when it comes to using data, so if your phone is unlocked we recommend purchasing a Moroccan pre-paid SIM card, from a local provider such as Maroc Telecom.
+Roaming can be expensive, especially when it comes to using data, so if your phone is unlocked we recommend purchasing a Moroccan pre-paid SIM card, from a local provider.

 You may be able to find a shop or outlet at the airport upon arrival, or once you’ve arrived at your hotel you can ask staff to direct you to the nearest outlet, shop or kiosk.
 Your driver should also be able to assist you to find a place to buy a SIM.